gisaia/aias/README.md

 For more details, see the [model documentation](docs/model/model.md)

-## ARLAS EO Product Registration Services
+## ARLAS Item Registration Services

 The services exposes the STAC-T methods (https://github.com/stac-api-extensions/transaction) as well as a set of methods for handling the assets.